2026 Conference Speakers

 Policing the Future: What's Important Now

-Gadgets and Real-World Use of Force Training
+The Control Crisis: Are Gadgets Replacing Real-World Use of Force Training

 rranallo